This Practice Direction must be read in conjunction with the following Practice Directions:

 Order for specific disclosure [r.86]

-3.37.
-Any application made to the Court for disclosure by a person who is not a party to the proceedings must be made in accordance with paragraphs 2.98-2.103 of Practice Direction 2
+3.27.
+Any application made to the Court for disclosure by a person who is not a party to the proceedings must be made by filing and serving an application notice which must be supported by evidence.

 Allocation of hearing date

 3.32.
 A small claim will be given a hearing date as soon as reasonably possible.